jpjj/TSBee/alpha_nearness/README.md

 In this case, only alpha values for the edges are wanted.
 To be checked in the future.
 Hence, we can skip the optional edge input for now.

+You can problably cut the calculation of alpha nearness at least in half using a smarter topological sorting strategy.
+But so far, this should suffice.
+Optimization can be done later.
+Bottleneck might also be the allocation of n*n entries.
+Let's see.